Burgess Hill: National and international

 Filofax has its UK headquarters in the town, Technetix has its global headquarters in the town, and Roche's offices in Burgess Hill are the UK diagnostics headquarters.
-American Express, CAE, Honeywell, Porsche and Rockwell Collins also all have offices in the town.
+American Express, CAE, Honeywell, Porsche and Collins Aerospace also all have offices in the town.
 Almost half of those employed in Burgess Hill's are residents of the town.
 Many residents commute to nearby towns such as Horsham, Lewes or Haywards Heath, where 11% of Burgess Hill's population work, or larger employment centres like Crawley and Gatwick (11%), London (8%) or Brighton and Hove (7%).
 Similarly, people from surrounding villages and towns commute into Burgess Hill, particularly Brighton and Hove, where 14% of Burgess Hill's workers come from, Haywards Heath (5%) and Hassocks (3%).

 Local

 The town has two shopping centres, the Market Place and the Martlets as well as shops in Church Road, Church Walk, Cyprus Road, Junction Road, Keymer Road, London Road, Lower Church Road, Mill Road, and Station Road.
 There are several local commercial districts around the town, at Maple Drive, World's End, Weald Road and Sussex Way.